Ick, it's a tick! Tips for tick safety

 What to do if you get a tick (from the Alberta Health website):

 - With tweezers, gently grasp its head and mouth parts as close to your skin as possible.

 - Slowly pull the tick straight out.
 Do not jerk or twist it.

 - Do not apply matches, cigarettes or petroleum jellies to the tick as these may cause an infected tick to release the bacteria into the wound.

 Submit your tick to be tested for Lyme disease

 The Canadian government encourages people to submit their ticks for testing to a public health laboratory, if possible.
+Note that tick identification and testing is not done in all provinces of Canada.
 (To find out where to submit a tick, visit the Canada Public Health Agency.)

 To collect a tick for testing:

 - Save the tick in a clean, empty pill bottle or double zip-lock bag.
 Do not add any ventilation holes.
 You can put more than one tick in the container if they are found on the same person or in the same general area in the environment.